10 Black Thinkers, Makers, and Creators Who Changed the World

 While teaching at the Tuskegee Institute in Alabama, Carver noticed that the soil in that region was dangerously depleted because of all of the cotton farmed and harvested in that area.
 Though cotton was a lucrative crop for the farmers, Carver realized that this farming method wasn’t sustainable and would do more harm than good in the long run.
 Through his research, he discovered that peanuts could be grown in the same fields as cotton and that peanuts could also restore nutrients to the dried-out soil.
 Talk about a double whammy!

 Carver also encouraged Black farmers to grow their own vegetables, make their own paint from clay and soybeans, and promoted the use of compost rather than fertilizer.
 George Washington Carver’s excellent recommendations helped Black farmers battle poverty and live more healthy and sustainable lives.
-As you enjoy a PB&J today, honor Carver by engaging in some of your own sustainable farming!

 4. Sister Rosetta Tharpe, Pioneer of Rock and Roll Music